Welcome to my Shortcuts Library!

 Most recent additions to the library

-Get new issues of What’s New in Shortcuts, my email newsletter, delivered to your inbox for free on the 10th, 20th, and last day of every month:
+Get new issues of What’s New in Siri AI, my email newsletter, delivered to your inbox every Wednesday:

 You have successfully joined our subscriber list.